tour de france winners

 Tour de France records and statistics and Yellow jersey statistics

-Jean Robic overturned a three-minute deficit on a 257 km final stage into Paris.
+Jean Robic overturned a three-minute deficit on the 257 kilometres (160 mi) final stage into Paris.
 In 1968, Jan Janssen of the Netherlands secured his win in the individual time trial on the last day.

 Maurice Garin did it during the Tour's very first edition, 1903; he repeated the feat the next year, but the results were nullified by the officials as a response to widespread cheating.
 Ottavio Bottecchia completed a GC start-to-finish sweep in 1924.
 And in 1928, Nicolas Frantz held the GC for the entire race, and at the end, the podium consisted solely of members of his racing team.
 While no one has equalled this feat since 1928, four times a racer has taken over the GC lead on the second stage and carried that lead all the way to Paris.
 It is worth noting that Jacques Anquetil predicted he would wear the yellow jersey as leader of the general classification from start to finish in 1961, which he did.
 That year, the first day had two stages, the first part from Rouen to Versailles and the second part from Versailles to Versailles.
 No yellow jersey was awarded after the first part, and at the end of the day Anquetil was in yellow.

 Sylvain Chavanel, who rode his 18th and final Tour in 2018.
 Prior to Chavenel's final Tour, he shared the record with George Hincapie with 17.
-In light of Hincapie's suspension for use of performance-enhancing drugs, before which he held the mark for most consecutive finishes with sixteen, having completed all but his very first, Joop Zoetemelk holds the record for the most finishes, having completed all 16 of the Tours that he started.
+In light of Hincapie's suspension for use of performance-enhancing drugs, before which he held the mark for most consecutive finishes with sixteen, having completed all but his very first, Joop Zoetemelk and Chavanel share the record for the most finishes at 16, with Zoetemelk having completed all 16 of the Tours that he started.
 Of these 16 Tours Zoetemelk came in the top five 11 times, a record, finished second 6 times, a record, and won the 1980 Tour de France.

 Albert Bourlon in the 1947 Tour de France.
-In the stage Carcassone-Luchon, he stayed away for 253 km.
-It was one of seven breakaways longer than 200 km, the last being Thierry Marie's 234 km escape in 1991.
+In the Carcassone-Luchon stage, he stayed away for 253 kilometres (157 mi).
+It was one of seven breakaways longer than 200 kilometres (120 mi), the last being Thierry Marie's 234 kilometres (145 mi) escape in 1991.
 Bourlon finished 16 m 30s ahead.
 This is one of the biggest time gaps but not the greatest.
-That record belongs to José-Luis Viejo, who beat the peloton by 22 m 50s in the 1976 stage Montgenèvre-Manosque.
+That record belongs to José-Luis Viejo, who beat the peloton by 22 m 50s in the Montgenèvre-Manosque stage in 1976.
 He was the fourth and most recent rider to win a stage by more than 20 minutes.

-Olympic gold medal in the same year was Bradley Wiggins in 2012.
-Wiggins also has the record of being the only Tour de France champion to win an Olympic gold medal in a velodrome; they were both on the team which won the Team Pursuit Gold Medal at the 2008 Beijing Olympics.
+Olympic gold medal in the same year was Britain's Bradley Wiggins in 2012.
+In 2018, Wiggins was joined by Geraint Thomas as the only Tour de France champions to have won an Olympic gold medal in a velodrome; they were both on the team which won the Team Pursuit Gold Medal at the 2008 Beijing Olympics.